c-j-bates/scaling-models-of-vwm-to-natural-images/README.md

 For one analysis, I used CounTR (https://github.com/Verg-Avesta/CounTR).
 I copied their repo locally and created an environment variable to specify its filepath (see tcc_plotting.py).

 Not all of these packages may be necessary for all analyses, so if you are experiencing compatibility issues, I recommend commenting out code you don't need.
+Installation time for Python packages on typical laptop hardware should a few minutes.

 USAGE:

 To fit TCC models for different DNN architectures on human responses in Scene Wheels dataset and save results to file:

 python TCC_modeling.py --model-classes vgg19 clip_RN50 clip_ViT-B16 --scene-wheels-summary

+Code can be tested on the 'rgb' baseline model, which is less resource-intensive:

+python TCC_modeling.py --model-classes rgb --scene-wheels-summary

 To produce the DNN comparison scatter plot: